• Skip to main content

 Protect your work

 Be sure to protect your hard work and deter other students from being able to see your exam answers.
-For example, if your exam contains multiple choice questions, avoid answering with large letters that your neighbours may be able to easily see, and copy!
+For example, keep your exam paper directly in front of you on the desk, or if your exam contains multiple choice questions, avoid answering with large letters that your neighbours may be able to easily see, and copy!

 Online Exams

-In-person and online exams, both considered formal exams, follow the same general principles regarding student conduct and the university policies on Academic Integrity, Accommodated Testing, Religious Accommodations, and Exam Conflicts.
+In-person and online final exams are considered formal exams and follow the same general principles regarding student conduct and the university policies on Academic Integrity, Accommodated Testing, Religious Accommodations, and Exam Conflicts.

 Follow the exam instructions